-Guide To Amyris Essential Oil and Its Benefits and Uses
+Benefits of Amyris Essential Oil and Its Uses In Aromatherapy

 Photo of amyris plant with the words Amyris Essential Oil Benefits and Uses

-Because the scent of amyris is similar to sandalwood, amyris often serves as an inexpensive alternative in perfumes and soaps that claim to have a sandalwood scent.
+However, because of the scent, amyris often serves as an inexpensive alternative in perfumes and soaps that claim to have a sandalwood scent.

 Production: Steam distilled from the wood and branches of a small, bushy tree with white flowers that's native to the West Indies.
 The oil is thick and tacky to the touch.